-If you are a veteran member of the United States Armed Forces, Selected Reserve or National Guard; or son, daughter or spouse of an active duty or veteran member of the U.S. Armed Forces, Selected Reserve or National Guard we would like to familiarize you with a few helpful resources.
+If you are a veteran member of the United States Armed Forces, Selected Reserve or National Guard; or child or spouse of an active duty or veteran member of the U.S. Armed Forces, Selected Reserve or National Guard we would like to familiarize you with a few helpful resources.
 Feel free to contact these organizations and offices to familiarize yourself with Western and get your questions answered.

 Veteran Affairs Program Coordinator